QuietQuesting/file-exporer.py/README.md

 This is a simple comandline file exporer script for windows :desktop_computer::notebook_with_decorative_cover: written in Python 3.9

-### Functions:
+### Features:
 - Traverse through you computers files as you wish with classical comandline interface and intuitve text control
-	- High level file operations such as: Copy, move, delete files and folders ~~ as well as Create Folders ~~ (not yet)
+- High level file operations such as: Copy, move, delete files and folders
-	- Function which prompts user to select x amount of files/dirs (which I will use for other projects) Within Config file and while using the application:
+- Function which prompts user to select x amount of files/dirs (which I will use for other projects)
-		- Changable standart diretory
-		- ~~ Create, use and delete Quick Access Points ~~ (not yet)
-	Startparameter: start directory (prioritized over config)
+- Default start directory with config.ini and custom start directory as start parameter

 ### Warnings:
 ##### Using this as a replacement for the Windows explorer or cmd is not recommended.